 Claritin and Claritin-D dosage and age ranges

-Both Claritin and Claritin-D can be used over-the-counter or as a prescription from your child’s doctor.
-Follow either the doctor’s instructions or the dosage instructions listed on the package, which are shown below.
+Both Claritin and Claritin-D comes in OTC versions as well as by prescription from your child’s doctor.
+For dosage information, follow either the doctor’s instructions or the dosage instructions listed on the package, which are shown below.
 The dosage information is based on age.

 Length of use

 These drugs can be used for a short period of time.
 The package instructions or the doctor’s prescription will tell you how long your child can take the drug.
 If your child needs to use these drugs for longer than either of these instructions recommends, be sure to talk with your child’s doctor.

 Claritin and Claritin-D are brand-name medications that contain a drug called loratadine.
 Loratadine is also available in a generic version.